Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/settings/cloth_settings.rst

    :Panel:     :menuselection:`Physics --> Cloth Field Weights`

-As other physics dynamics systems, Cloth simulation also are influenced external force effectors.
+As other physics dynamics systems, Cloth simulation is also influenced by external force effectors.